billyauhk/bc_elliptic_lawden/README.md

 ### Aim
 * Recreating code for reproducing Mathematical Tables at the back of Lawden's elliptical function book in 1989.
 ### Status
-* Currently, code could be used to reproduce nearly all the tables (including Table L which does not have explicit code for reproduction).
+* Currently, code could be used to reproduce all the tables.
-* BC is used to gain arbitrary precision capability on nearly all platforms, as BC is available nearly on all Unix.
+* BC is used to gain arbitrary precision capability on nearly all platforms, as BC is available all nearly all Unix.
 * Not meant to be fast.
 Those need performance should check <code>fredrik-johansson/mpmath</code>.
 * Accuracy and speed of the functions inside the code varies, but given a good enough (high enough) scale value and time, it could reproduce the numbers.
 ### To-Do
-* Split the single file into a batch of files.
-* More rigorous check against cancellation error or precision loss due to divisions.
+* Making more rigorous check against cancellation error or precision loss due to divisions.
-* Coding style and comments
+* Fixing coding style and comments
 ### History
 * Before git repository created in the morning of 29May2022, this piece of work starts from the theta functions which are defined in Chapter 1 on 12Oct2021.
 * Originally for implementing some of the mathematics needed by other works which required me to study elliptic function + integral from scratch.
 * Later agree (with myself) to reproduce all Mathematical Tables at the end of the book first, making sure I could get the numbers whenever I need.
 * Sometimes numbers are checked against Mathematica on a Raspberry Pi (always thanks Wolfram for making that available).
 ### License
-Copyright retained until further notice (or change of this line.
+Copyright retained until further notice (or change of this line).
 ### Files

 | File | Uses |